dougajmcdonald/mercury/README.md

 ## Running in dev

 Pre-reqs:
-- Node
+- Node - Download from web
-- nodemon - npm i -g nodemon
+- nodemon - `npm i -g nodemon`
-- concurrently - npm i -g concurrently
+- concurrently - `npm i -g concurrently`

 Start:
-- npm start - will start the client and server.
+- `npm start` - will start the client and server.
 App will be accessible on :3000

 ## Docker